mity/md4c/README.md

 following completely the GIGO philosophy (garbage in, garbage out).

 If you need to validate that the input is, say, a valid UTF-8 document, you have to do it on your own.
-You can simply validate the whole Markdown document before passing it to the MD4C parser.
+The easiest way how to do this is to simply validate the whole Markdown document before passing it to the MD4C parser.

-Alternatively, you may perform the validation on the fly during the parsing, in the `MD_PARSER::text()` callback.
-(Given how MD4C works internally, it will never break a sequence of bytes into multiple calls of `MD_PARSER::text()`, unless that sequence is already broken to multiple pieces in the input by some whitespace, new line character(s) and/or any Markdown syntax construction.)

 ## License